 The h-CLAT must be used in conjunction with additional assays to confidently determine a substance’s safety and skin sensitization potential as some materials (such as metabolically-driven sensitizers) may not be suitable for this assay.

-CPT uses state-of-the-art testing laboratories, including labs that specialize in Analytical, Clinical, and In-Vitro Toxicology testing.
+CPTSM uses state-of-the-art testing laboratories, including labs that specialize in Analytical, Clinical, and In-Vitro Toxicology testing.
 All of our testing facilities are at your disposal for evaluating skin sensitization potential.

 In our highly experienced and specialized departments, we test a wide range of cosmetic and personal care products.
 Our experts offer our clients guidance on the best testing strategies to ensure consumer safety and satisfaction as well as regulatory compliance.

 In response to the multifaceted nature of cosmetic and personal care product safety testing, we are proud to provide our clients with support that can be tailored to meet your individual and evolving needs.
 The product(s) under evaluation will determine which department(s) ultimately assist your product testing endeavors.
-Our clients typically take advantage of the diverse expertise that CPT offers by calling upon our specialists from a variety of departments, including:
+Our clients typically take advantage of the diverse expertise that CPTSM offers by calling upon our specialists from a variety of departments, including:

 - In-Vitro Safety – We offer alternative testing methods to meet the needs of the cosmetics industry when it comes to non-animal or animal-tree toxicology evaluations.